gbpusddom6ci/c0dex/WARP.md

 - **IOV**: Opposite-sign OC/PrevOC pairs above limit (app120 only)
 - **Tolerance**: Default ±0.005, configurable in web forms
 - **XYZ Filter**: Optional news-based filtering excluding non-news offsets
+- **app120 IOU exception**: 14:00 and 16:00 (UTC-4) are excluded from IOU detection and do not participate in XYZ elimination.

 ## Important Notes